braraki/logical-options-framework/README.md

 ## Overview of the Code

 The code for the LOF algorithm is stored in the `simulator` folder.
-The code can be divided into three main parts:
+The code can be divided into four main parts:

+### Options and Meta-policies

+The core of the LOF algorithm is defined in `options.py`.
+This file contains all of the classes critical for LOF, including definitions of subgoals, task specs, and safety specs; classes for low-level options; and classes for high-level meta-policies.
+The main LOF algorithm is found in `options.QLearningMetaPolicy`.
+This class learns low-level options to achieve subgoals using Q-learning and find a meta-policy over the options using Logical Value Iteration.

 ### Environment